bcrist/16717a/redux/readme.md

 TODO add board images highlighting components that need to be populated

+Note: I don't recommend installing the back panel bracket/screws yet.
+You can use zip ties to create pull loops for removing the board from a mainframe after testing.

-Once these components have been populated, the board should be selectable in `pv`, but all of the tests will fail:
+Once these components have been populated, the board should be selectable in `pv`, but all of the tests should fail:

 ```
 $ pv